 The Sabah Foundation, today operationally referred to as Yayasan Sabah Group was established through Enactment No. 8 of the Sabah State Legislative Assembly in 1966.
 The man behind the establishment of Sabah Foundation was the Father of Independence of Sabah, the late Tun Datu Haji Mustapha bin Datu Harun, whose vision was to promote a Malaysian consciousness among the people of Sabah.
 The objectives of the foundation are providing education and educational facilities for all Malaysians in Sabah; creating opportunities for a more equitable distribution of economic wealth among the people in Sabah, and providing aid to charitable institutions and victims of natural disasters.

-Over the years, the Group has diversified its activities to meet the needs of the day and to keep the forest under its custody in perpetuity.
+Throughout the years, the Group has diversified its activities in meeting the needs of the day while keeping the forest under its custody in perpetuity.
 From simply harvesting to downstream processing of timber, the Group ventured into agro-plantation, hospitality and tourism, shipping and real estate development in the seventies and eighties.
-In the last decade, the Group ventured further away from mainstream forestry into biotechnology and horticulture besides fisheries and food industries.
+In the last twenty years, the Group ventured further away from mainstream forestry into biotechnology and horticulture besides fisheries and food industries.

 It has been more than 50 years since its establishment, and the Group is reaching its pinnacle of success, achieving its objectives of providing scholarships and loans to needy students as well as students who excelled academically to further their studies locally and abroad.